-Eye: Skin Contact: Skin Absorption: Ingestion: Mechanical injury only Mechanical injury only.
+Skin Contact: Mechanical injury only.
 Molten material may burn skin.
-Skin absorption is unlikely due to physical properties.
-Ingestion is unlikely due to physical state.
+Skin Absorption: Skin absorption is unlikely due to physical properties.

+Ingestion: Ingestion is unlikely due to physical state.
 If dusts are produced, amounts ingested incidental to industrial handling are not likely to cause injury: However, ingestion of larger amounts could cause serious injury, even death, because the acute or oral toxicity of magnesium is considered moderate.

 Inhalation: Dust may cause irritation to upper respiratory tract.

-Systemic and Other Effects: Based on available data, repeated exposures are not anticipated t cause any significant adverse effects.
+Systemic and Other Effects: Based on available data, repeated exposures are not anticipated to cause any significant adverse effects.

-Source of Information - Dow Chemical USA
+\Source of Information - Dow Chemical USA

-Midland, MI 48674
+Midland, MI 48674 (517) 636-4400

-(517) 636-4400